Michael345678910/Music-Player-Playlist-Python/README.md

 ## Running the Main Program:
 1. Launch the program: python main.py
 2. The program will display a menu with the following options:
--- Add a new song
+- Add a new song
-o	Delete a song
+- Delete a song
-o	Display the playlist
+- Display the playlist
-o	Count total songs
+- Count total songs
-o	Search for a song
+- Search for a song
-o	Play a song
+- Play a song
-o	View recently played songs
+- View recently played songs
-o	View last played song
+- View last played song
-o	Sort playlist alphabetically o	Load playlist from a file o	Exit
+- Sort playlist alphabetically
+- Load playlist from a file
+- Exit
 3. Follow the prompts to manage your playlist as desired.
 The playlist will still be there and persist between sessions via the playlist.txt file.

 ## How It Works: